Mercedes-Benz UK Faces £365m Loss as Mis-Sold Car Finance Scandal Deepens

 Car buyers left feeling misled

 At the heart of the issue are Personal Contract Purchase (PCP) deals, a popular way for many people in the UK to get behind the wheel of a new car.
-While these agreements are meant to offer flexibility, many drivers say they were not told about hidden commissions that could have inflated their interest rates.
+While these agreements are meant to offer flexibility, many drivers say they were not told about hidden commissions that could have inflated their interest rates, prompting them to consider a car finance refund claim.

 For many customers, it now feels like they were paying more than they needed to, without ever knowing why.
 Some have described how these costs made a noticeable difference to their monthly budgets, forcing them to make sacrifices elsewhere.
-The issue only gained attention once the Financial Conduct Authority (FCA) started digging into the way these finance deals were sold.
+The issue only gained attention once the Financial Conduct Authority (FCA) started digging into the way these finance deals were sold to see if they have a possible car finance compensation claim from a mis-sold car finance.

 Standing up and speaking out